Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: Miscellaneous Issues

 QC also finds extensive applications in localization and tracking within sensor networks, particularly addressing scalability challenges.
-The approach in \cite{done-chengyu-18-ok} enhanced the differential crossover in QPSO to address nonlinear localization problems influenced by node density and coverage in IoT.
-By utilizing the differential evolution operator, it mitigated group movements within narrow ranges, thus preventing convergence to local optima and enhancing global search capabilities.
-The cross operator facilitated information exchange among individuals within a group, while exceptional genes were moderately retained to sustain the evolutionary process, thereby incorporating both proactive and reactive features.
-In contrast to traditional location scenarios as presented in \cite{done-chengyu-18-ok}, \cite{done-third-yangdongling-5-ok} addressed the localization with multiple mobile robots equipped with sensors aiming to locate a specific source node.
-By modeling each robot as a double integrator, \cite{done-third-yangdongling-5-ok} converted the source location challenge into a multi-robot path planning task, considering constraints such as collisions between robots and obstacles, as well as collisions among robots.
-A framework for the mobile policy of the robots was devised.
-And an adaptive weight strategy, a swarm timely update mechanism, and a leading-following behavior were integrated into QPSO.
-These enhancements aimed to enable multiple robots to adhere to the mobile policy effectively, ensuring robustness and efficiency in their search.
+The approach in \cite{done-chengyu-18-ok} enhances the differential crossover in QPSO to address nonlinear localization problems influenced by node density and coverage in IoT.
+By utilizing the differential evolution operator, it mitigates group movements within narrow ranges, thus preventing convergence to local optima and enhancing global search capabilities.
+The cross operator facilitates information exchange among individuals within a group, while exceptional genes are moderately retained to sustain the evolutionary process, thereby incorporating both proactive and reactive features.
+In contrast to traditional location scenarios as presented in \cite{done-chengyu-18-ok}, \cite{done-third-yangdongling-5-ok} addresses the localization with multiple mobile robots equipped with sensors aiming to locate a specific source node.
+By modeling each robot as a double integrator, \cite{done-third-yangdongling-5-ok} converts the source location challenge into a multi-robot path planning task, considering constraints such as collisions between robots and obstacles, as well as collisions among robots.
+A framework for the mobile policy of the robots is devised.
+And an adaptive weight strategy, a swarm timely update mechanism, and a leading-following behavior are integrated into QPSO.
+These enhancements aims to enable multiple robots to adhere to the mobile policy effectively, ensuring robustness and efficiency in their search.